brocklab/pycashier/README.md

 - Naming conventions:
     - Sample names are extracted from files using the first string delimited with a period.
 Please take this into account when naming sam or fastq files.
     - Each processing step will append information to the input file name to indicate changes, again delimited with periods.

+## Acknowledgments

+[Cashier](https://github.com/russelldurrett/cashier) is a tool developed by Russell Durrett for the analysis and extraction of expressed barcode tags.
+This version like it's predecessor wraps around several command line bioinformatic tools to pull out expressed barcode tags.